-Efficiencies identified in previous years were used to reinvest in improved services but going forward they will be used to offset the reduction in income.
+Efficiencies identified in previous years were used to reinvest in improved services but these savings are now being used to offset the reduction in income.

-Ring Stones Maintenance and Construction is also financially sound and generating a surplus which is used, in part, to fund activities of other companies in the group.
-During 2015, Ring Stones became 100% owned by the Calico Group.
+Ring Stones Maintenance and Construction is now generating a surplus which will be used, in part, to fund activities of other companies in the group.
+During 2015, Ring Stones became 100% owned by the Calico group.

-Whitworth Care Trust is not financially viable in its current form and size in the medium to long term although it does have sufficient reserves to continue operating for the coming year.
+Whitworth Care Trust is not financially viable in its current form and size in the medium to long term.
 This position is being addressed through a planned expansion of the service on a new site in the locality.
 The new facility will open in 2018.

 Delivering the Strategy – Meeting Key Challenges